Papillon Shedding

 Best Brushes & Tools

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Papillons have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and dental disease.
+Practical Papillons care is shaped by three things: small size, moderate shedding, and a known predisposition to luxating patella and dental disease.

 Reducing Shed Hair